Ssuuna II of Buganda: Final years

 In his final years, Kabaka Ssuuna sent an emissary to the king of Buzongola.
 On his return, the emissary delivered a less than flattering message from Buzongola.
 Ssuuna took this as a slight and waged war against the kingdom of Buzongola.
 The Katikiro, Kayira, the Kabaka's great chiefs and the Queen mother all advised against embarking on a military campaign in a time of famine and small pox.
 The Kabaka proceeded with the ill advised war.

-Despite emerging victorious and driving out the king of Buzongola, the combined effects of war, small pox and famine greatly weakened his armies and most of his men died before reaching Buganda.
-Kabaka Ssuuna II died of small pox on his way back to Buganda in October 1856.
+Despite emerging victorious and driving out the king of Buzongola, the combined effects of war, smallpox and famine greatly weakened his armies and most of his men died before reaching Buganda.
+Kabaka Ssuuna II died of smallpox on his way back to Buganda in October 1856.
 Kayiira brought his remains back to Nabulagala.
 His remains are currently buried at Wamala.

 Quotes

 "He was a very cruel man: he was brave in war, he was a hunter of wild animals and very fond of hunting dogs.
 At times, however, he was kind, so they say, and it is well known that cruel kings at times exercise kindness so that they shall not be hated by their subjects.
 Such was Ssuuna."